 Thanx for a great event.
 My son and I and his lil' buddies had a blast! ~ Steve and Henry McSkimming.

 Camping is available for approximately 900 people on the Waiouru Rugby Club grounds.
+The cost is $15 per person for the weekend.
 This is a sheltered spot with on-site showers, toilets, rugby club bar and big screen TV.
 Additional portaloos will be provided.
 Offlimits has a zero tolerance for unsocial activity, and people over-indulging, running bikes after dark or undertaking burnouts will be evicted immediately.
 The campsite is a family friendly environment, and will be open from 9am on Friday.
 Motels, lodges and hotels are available in Waiouru township (2 minutes away), Ohakune and Station Lodge (20 minutes), Taihape (30 minutes) or Turangi (40 minutes).

 Big hearty cooked meals are available from the community shop located in the big green army tent close to the Rugby Clubrooms.
 You can also purchase from them a variety of energy snacks to keep you going out on the tracks, or between meals.
 The community shop takes cash and EFTPOS payments.
 Yummy hot coffees are also available on site.
 On Saturday there will be snack food available at Westlawn (fuel stop) cash only.
 Alcoholic beverages can be purchased from the Rugby Club once the tracks close each day.
 A number of food outlets are available in Waiouru township (2 minutes away by car).

 Hi team, I’d like to thank you all very much for another fantastic event.
 As always it’s the best run event in the country and our best weekend away for our group of seven.
 We love the meticulous organisation and running of the event.
 Nothing is a problem and everyone is so helpful.
 Kind regards on behalf of our North Shore team ~ Mike Thompson.